Marcin-Koper/Unity-vs-GameMakerStudio2/README.md

 ## Info

 Both games were part of the thesis titled "Comparison between Unity Game Engine and GameMaker Studio Engine on the example of platformer game".
+(To run game created in GameMakerStudio2 you need to install this game engine.)

 ## Summary of the thesis